dfcastellanos/MEPLS/doc/tutorial/step2.md

 4. Record the driving event and the macrostate in the system's internal history

-A driving event only updates the stress fields.
 Let's take a look at the local stress state and the external stress after having added the driving event:

 ```cpp
     std::cout << "\nAfter adding the driving event: "